Newberry Library Competition

 Funds are available for KU graduate students and faculty to participate in the Newberry Library's Center for Renaissance Studies programs or to conduct research in pertinent collections at the Newberry.
 By a reciprocal arrangement, KU graduate students and faculty may participate in Folger Institute programs or conduct research at the Folger Library.

 Requests for information may be submitted at any time during the regular academic year.
-Applications for a travel grant (doc) will be evaluated on a rolling basis until May 15.
-Applicants should submit materials (please see applications section for more details on what is required) prior to the evaluation date to Paul Scott (email@example.com) , Department of French, Francophone, and Italian Studies.
+Applications for a travel grant (doc) will be evaluated on a rolling basis.
+Applicants should submit materials (please see applications section for more details on what is required) prior to the evaluation date to Paul Scott (email@example.com).
 Grants to visit the Newberry or Folger Libraries will not exceed $575.
 Reimbursable expenses include airfare (at the lowest published rate), meals (excluding alcohol as per state guidelines), and lodging.
 An applicant may receive only one grant in an academic year.
-Upon return from research trips, applicants are asked to submit all original receipts, together with the reimbursement form (PDF), to Paul Scott.
+Upon return from research trips, applicants are asked to submit clear scanned copies of original receipts, together with a scan of the reimbursement form (PDF), to Paul Scott.

 The funding for KU's participation in the consortium is provided by the College of Liberal Arts and Sciences and the Hall Center for the Humanities.
 Members of the KU Newberry Library Consortium Committee are Patricia Manning (chair); Luis Corteguera; Misty Schieberle; Paul Scott (secretary).